Rudraveena (TV series): Plot

 Mysterious things happen in Rani Bungalow, where the Veena is being played.
 No one knows who plays it although they are believing it to be Baba's Spirit.
 It was told that Baba had stayed in the Bungalow 300 years ago and died there.
 Baba's tomb is residing there, in Rani Bungalows backyard.
 No one can near the Bungalow and if they attempt to do so, they get attacked by bees and serpents guarding the place.
 The only people who can near the Bungalow is the women of Dasi family yet, it is unknown if Banu could enter it.
 Other than the Dasi family women, their help Thilagam accompany them without any harm.
 People who forcefully enter it, gets hurt.
 A graveyard man who lives in the graveyard on the pathway to Rank Bungalow, prevents people from going that way.

 Here comes the 'Upsagar', Narashima Barathi.
 Seeking ways to attain the Rudhra Veena for himself, he tries many tricks, much to his Guru's annoyance and avoidance.
 But, as per Baba's words, only the reincarnation of Lord Shiva, named Rudhran can get hold of the Veena.
 Many men, thinking themselves as Rudhran, tries to get hold of the Veena.

 As more mysterious things happen around Rani Bungalow and around Thodipuram, people start doubting each other.
 A man called Neelakandan is going behind Narashima Barathi to prevent him from getting hold of the Rudhra Veenai.
 Here comes a man, called Rudhraeshwaran, who has evil intentions.
-He is the reincarnation of an evil man, Galibagan from Baba's days, who had been after the Veenai last time.
+He is the reincarnation of an evil man, Kaapaaligan from Baba's days, who had been after the Veenai last time.
 An ancestor's corpse, in Karnam's house with some information of the Veenai is found.
 More questions arise as the show progress.